francoabaroa/francoabaroa/README.md

 # Hi, I'm franco 👋

 I'm a software developer who loves tinkering with new and exciting technologies.
-I love working with Typescript (Node), Ruby (Rails), Python, React and SQL db's.
+I love working with Typescript (Node), Ruby (Rails), Python, React and SQL DB's.

 ## 🌱 I’m currently tinkering with ...